-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness specifically targeting the needs of SED students.
-By implementing such comprehensive transportation solutions, the district demonstrates a commitment to removing barriers to education, thereby promoting better academic performance and fostering a supportive and inclusive school community.
-1.8 Action: After School Tutoring Need: CAASPP Data shows our SED student groups are scoring below the All Student Group.
-Math All: -44.3 DFS EL: -32 DFS SED: -57.6 DFS ELA All: -27.5 DFS EL: -16.2 DFS SED: - 40 DFS Our local data also shows the following reading At or Above Grade Level percentages by grade level: Elementary iReady All - 33% SED - 30% Our local data also shows the following Math assessment data for at or above grade level: ACE is committed to closing the achievement gap for our Socioeconomically Disadvantaged (SED) and English Learner (EL) students, as highlighted by the CAASPP data showing their scores below the All Student Group in both Math and ELA.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.8 Action: After School Tutoring Need: CAASPP Data shows our SED student groups are scoring below the All Student Group.
+Math District All: -44.3 DFS EL: -32 DFS SED: -57.6 DFS Riverside Middle School All: -73.9 DFS EL: student population size to small to provide DFS (11 Students) SED: -85.3 DFS ELA District All: -27.5 DFS EL: -16.2 DFS SED: - 40 DFS Riverside Middle School All: -52.5 DFS EL: student population size to small to provide DFS (11 Students) SED: -67 DFS Our local data also shows the following reading At or Above Grade Level percentages by grade level: Elementary iReady All - 33% Our district is committed to closing the achievement gap for our Socioeconomically Disadvantaged (SED) and English Learner (EL) students, as highlighted by the CAASPP data showing their scores below the All Student Group in both Math and ELA.
 To address this, we are implementing an after-school tutoring program designed to provide targeted support and resources to these student groups.
 The program will offer small-group tutoring sessions led by qualified teachers with experience in working with SED and EL students.
 Teachers will use research-based strategies and supplemental materials tailored to the specific needs of these students, such as bilingual resources for EL students and differentiated instruction for SED students.
 Additionally, the program will provide access to technology and online resources to support learning outside of the classroom.
 Research has shown that after-school tutoring programs can significantly improve academic performance for SED and EL students.
 A study by the U.S. Department of Education found that such programs can lead to increased test scores, improved homework completion rates, and better attendance records.
-By providing this program This action will be measured by the metrics identified in the action description
+By providing this program district-wide, we are ensuring that all SED and EL students have access to the support they need to succeed academically, regardless of their school or grade level.
+Offering after school tutoring on an LEA-wide basis, despite targeting SED students, ensures This action will be measured by the metrics identified in the action description